-A Human Services degree at University of Phoenix® facilitates a deep understanding of how to serve the community from geriatric populations to those needing mental health or addiction treatment.
-Curriculum aims to provide skills necessary to develop as a professional and to effectively operate within client services or management of human services organizations.
+Facilitate a deep understanding of how to serve the community with a Human Services degree.
+From geriatric or forensic populations to those needing mental health or addiction treatment—our curriculum aims to provide the skills necessary to develop as a professional and to effectively operate within client services or management within human services organizations.

-In the College of Social Sciences offers the Associate of Arts in Human Services degree and Bachelor of Science in Human Services degrees.
-Courses are designed in collaboration with industry professionals to put theories into practice drawing from a wide range of human services areas such as psychology and counseling.
+The College of Social Sciences offers a Bachelor of Science in Human Services degree and a Bachelor of Science in Correctional Program Support Services degree.
+Courses are designed in collaboration with industry professionals to put theories into practice, drawing from a wide range of human services areas such as psychology and counseling.

 The Bachelor of Science in Human Services program teaches strategies and techniques of intervention and good management practices for intervention.
 The Human Services bachelor's degrees are designed to develop skills in planning, organizing, leading, assessing and evaluating for today's community needs.

-Whether you're interested in an online or an on-campus experience, the Bachelor of Science in Human Services degree is an applied program that takes an interdisciplinary approach to developing your knowledge and skills.
+Whether you're interested in an online human services degree program or an on-campus experience, the Bachelor of Science in Human Services degree is an applied program that takes an interdisciplinary approach to developing your knowledge and skills.
 Students receive instruction in four major areas: theoretical foundations, diversity and population needs, research and program evaluation, and intervention methods and skills.

-The College of Social Sciences also offers Human Services en-route certificates in Addictions, Family and Child Services, Gerontology or Human Services Management in the Bachelor’s degree program.
+The College of Social Sciences also offers Human Services en-route certificates that may be completed while working toward a bachelor's degree.
 Students have the option to select the certificate track and earn up to two en-route certificates by the time they graduate from their primary degree program.

 Speak to an Enrollment Representative about online associate degrees in Human Services or our bachelor's program.